Who Still Offers Pagers in Canada in 2024?

 Dependence on a single network with legacy infrastructure creates a single point of failure, potentially jeopardizing critical operations within the healthcare system.
 Additionally, the analog and unidirectional nature of traditional paging systems means the sender cannot confirm if a page was successfully transmitted to its intended recipient.
 It certainly doesn't help that the manufacturing of pager hardware is dwindling, and refurbishments often must be made with used parts.
 Thankfully, there’s Hypercare.

-Why use Hypercare’s Virtual Pager App?
+Why use Hypercare’s Pager Replacement App?

 Before Hypercare, healthcare professionals were burdened with manually dialling numbers to return calls and managing multiple pagers for various on-call roles and responsibilities.
 This outdated workflow created inefficiencies and communication delays, particularly problematic in urgent situations.
 In contrast, with Hypercare, a single click within the virtual pager app allows instant callbacks, significantly streamlining workflows.
 Multiple numbers and call schedules can be managed under one Hypercare account, decreasing administrative costs, enhancing overall efficiency and eliminating the need to pass the pager around like a hot potato.